-Don't let fear of falling freeze you in your tracksSeptember 23rd, 2013 in Health /
+Don't let fear of falling freeze you in your tracksSeptember 23, 2013 in Medicine & Health / Health

 A Saint Louis University School of Nursing faculty member is going to mark the first day of fall with a simple warning to senior adults: Don't let fear of falling stand in the way of being active and engaged with the world around you.